hlynch/Biometry2020/docs/Week-8-lecture.md

 ##Introduction to linear models
 \subsection{Continuous covariates}

 In the first half of the semester, we were discussing how to identify distributions, and how to fit distributions to data (i.e. parameter estimation).
-This is a very simple application of fitting a ``statistical model''.
+This is a very simple application of fitting a "statistical model".
 For example, we would write

 $$
 Y \sim N(\mu,\sigma^{2})